DavidKocman36/IRCPhone/README.md

 # Installation and prerequisites

 Make sure to have ALL dependencies required by liblinphone.
 First you should get liblinphone-sdk from [here](https://www.linphone.org/technical-corner/liblinphone).
 Simply clone it and follow [instructions](https://gitlab.linphone.org/BC/public/linphone-sdk) on how to build it.
+Basically it is:

+1. Clone the repository `git clone https://gitlab.linphone.org/BC/public/linphone-sdk.git --recursive`
+2. Go to linphone-sdk folder and make a 'build' folder (`mkdir build`)
+3. Go to the 'build' folder and run cmake commands mentioned below

-My recommended cmake commands are:
+My used cmake commands are:

 `cmake -G "Ninja" -DLINPHONESDK_PLATFORM=Desktop -DCMAKE_BUILD_TYPE=RelWithDebInfo -DENABLE_RELATIVE_PREFIX=YES -DENABLE_VIDEO=NO ..`

 `cmake --build . --parallel 9`

-NOTE: It is HIGHLY recommended, even mandatory, to add an include and lib paths to g++ build.
+NOTE: It is HIGHLY recommended, even mandatory, to add include and lib paths to g++ build.
 It is in Makefile but if you are not using mine, this tip might be helpful.

-Next, it is very important to make sure identity and cpim grammars are in /usr/share/belr/grammars folder.
+Next, it is very important to make sure identity and cpim grammars are in /usr/share/belr/grammars folder (used for instant messages).

 Run these commands: `find /usr/share/belr/grammars/identity_grammar` and `find /usr/share/belr/grammars/cpim_grammar` If the grammars are not found then just copy these grammars from linphone-sdk.

 `sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/identity_grammar /usr/share/belr/grammars/`
 `sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/cpim_grammar /usr/share/belr/grammars/`

+Just before launch, run `sudo apt-get install liblinphone10` to download the remaining dependencies and shared objects.

 Last but not least, make sure you have sqlite3 on your system.
 If not just run `sudo apt-get install libsqlite3-dev`.